Mary Ford

 Biography

-In 1946, Gene Autry introduced Mary to inventor and guitar builder Les Paul at his home studio.
-In 1948, Mary was driving on an icy road and broke her pelvis in a car accident, Les was the passenger and was permanently disabled.
-Mary and Les were married Dec.
-29, 1949.
+In 1946, Gene Autry introduced Mary to the famed inventor and guitar builder Les Paul at his home studio.
+Tragically, in 1948, Mary was involved in a car accident while driving on an icy road, resulting in a broken pelvis, while Les, who was a passenger, suffered permanent disabilities.
+The couple married on December 29, 1949.

 Merch